Flapjacks

 • 4 ingredients.
 Just a combination of oats, coconut sugar, coconut oil, and syrup.

-• Healthy.
-Traditional flapjacks use tons of butter and sugar but this recipe replaces the butter with coconut oil and cuts down on the sugar.
+• They’re healthier homemade.
+Traditional chewy flapjacks use tons of butter and sugar, but this recipe replaces the butter with coconut oil and uses a fraction of the sugar.

 • Naturally vegan.
 There is no dairy or eggs needed.